 All Noncompliance Requiring 24-Hour Notification per Part II.L.6 of the Permit a.
 Endangerment to Health or the Environment Circumstances leading to any noncompliance which may endanger health or the environment regardless of the cause of the incident (See Part II.L.6.a of the Permit) This category would primarily result from the discharge of pollutants in violation of the permit b.
-Numeric Effluent Limit Violations Circumstances leading to any unanticipated bypass which exceeds any effluent limitations (See Part II.L.6.b of the Permit) Circumstances leading to any upset which causes an exceedance of any effluent limitation (See Part II.L.6.c of the Permit) Daily maximum violations (See Part II.L.6.d of the Permit) Numeric effluent limits are very uncommon in certifications under the COR400000 general permit.
-This category of noncompliance only applies if numeric effluent limits are included in a permit certification.
+Numeric Effluent Limit Violations Circumstances leading to any unanticipated bypass which exceeds any effluent limitations (See Part II.L.6.b of the Permit) o Circumstances leading to any upset which causes an exceedance of any effluent limitation (See Part II.L.6.c of the Permit) Daily maximum violations (See Part II.L.6.d of the Permit) Numeric effluent limits are very uncommon in certifications under the COR400000 general permit.
+This category of noncompliance only applies if Numeric erriterit minits are very uncommon in certifications under the convocod general permit.
+This category of honcomphance only appres in numeric effluent limits are included in a permit certification.

-NO Has there been an incident of noncompliance requiring 24-hour notification?
-YES nas there bee en an incluent of i Toncompliance requiring 24-in our notification: ☐ If "YES" document below
+Has there been an incident of noncompliance requiring 24-hour notification?

+NO YES If "YES" document below

-Date and Time of Location Description of Noncompliance Description of Corrective Action 24 I and Time o Hour Oral f Date of 5 Day Written Notification
+Date and Time of Incident Location Description of Noncompliance Description of Corrective Action Date and Time of 24 Hour Oral Notification Date of 5 Day Written Notification